 Central Thailand is of course home to the capital Bangkok.
 Also of particular note are the archaeological sites of Ayutthaya and Sukhothai, both large areas filled with the crumbled remains of ancient Buddhist temples.
 About 120km from Bangkok is the small riverside city of Kanchanaburi, made famous by the movie Bridge over the River Kwai.
-It’s got a small traveller scene and is worth checking out.
+It’s got a small traveller scene and is a good base for relaxed sightseeing.

-The west coast along the Andaman Sea has some of the most developed resorts in Thailand, with Phuket being the most commercial area.
+The west coast along the Andaman Sea has some of the most developed resorts in Thailand, with Phuket being by far the most commercial area.
 Krabi province is famous for its coastline with dramatic karst limestone cliffs.
-It’s also known for Khao Sok National Park, arguably the easiest place to go jungle trekking, with the opportunity to sleep in a jungle lodge or even in a stilt house on a jungle lake.
-Off Krabi’s coast you’ll find Phi Phi Island, which is a beautiful island, though its high prices and 24/7 party culture are not to everyone’s liking.
-Neighboring Koh Lanta is equally developed but cheaper and more laid-back, while smaller islands such as Koh Lipe and Koh Kradan remain rustic and least developed.
+It’s also known for Khao Sok National Park, arguably the easiest place to go jungle trekking, with the opportunity to sleep in a jungle lodge or in a stilt house on a jungle lake.
+Off Krabi’s coast you’ll find Phi Phi Island, which is a beautiful island in some ways, though not everyone will like its very high prices and 24/7 party culture.
+Neighboring Koh Lanta is equally developed but cheaper and more laid-back, while smaller islands such as Koh Lipe and Koh Kradan have more of a rustic vibe.

-On the east coast. you’ll find another smattering of islands.
+On the east coast, you’ll find another smattering of islands.
 Koh Samui has its own airport and is home mainly to mid-range and upmarket holiday resorts.
-Koh Phangang, in turn, is known for its infamous monthly Full Moon Party, but is also a beautiful island waiting to be explored.
-Koh Tao is one of the cheapest and best places in the world to learn scuba diving, but is equally a great island just to hang out.
-Of the three east coast islands, I think it has the most charm.
+Koh Phangan, in turn, is known for its infamous monthly Full Moon Party, but is much more than a party island, with plenty of secluded beaches.
+Koh Tao is one of the cheapest and best places in the world to learn scuba diving.

 Hostel recommendationsbrowse thailand hostels »